sbstnplcn/java-springboot-api/README.md

 # Java Springboot API

 ## Project
-Beginner in Java, trying to build a Rest API & CRUD with SpringBoot.
+Beginner in Java, Rest API & CRUD building test with SpringBoot.
-Following some tutorial find online.
+After some tutorials found online.
-Use of Stream
+Use of Streams

 ## Prerequisites
 Maven CLI, Java IDE (wrote with IntelliJ)